davidltruong/mvp/_PRESS-RELEASE.md

 ## How to Get Started ##
   > Describe how easy it is to get started.
-  All you need to do is create an account and start adding in expenses 1 item at a time.
+  All you need to do is start adding in expenses 1 item at a time.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.